tim-s-ccs/ts-ccs-frontend/docs/guides/get-started.md

 ## 2. Add the HTML for a component to your application

-[Run this project locally](/docs/contributing/running-locally.md) and go to the example header component, then copy the HTML.
+Go to the [example header component](https://ts-ccs-frontend.herokuapp.com/components/header) on the CCS Frontend website, then copy the HTML.

 Paste the HTML into a page or template in your application.